GDX-X/PS2-OPL-CFG-Database/README.md

 Of course this algorithm is very basic and naive, and will result in some errors in the descriptions.
 If you find some, check the Contributing section to help fixing them.

-## Using The Database in OPL Manager

-**IMPORTANT: Before trying anything, make a backup copy of your existing CFG files!**

-* Open OPL Manager.
-* From the menu, choose _Open OPL Folder_.
-* Copy the files in the CFG folder of this repository to the CFG folder of OPL.

-**Note**: wLaunchElf has issues copying a large number of files (see this [issue](https://github.com/Tom-Bruise/PS2-OPL-CFG-Database/issues/5)).
-To work around this, you might try using the *export_cfg_from_csv.sh* script in the *Scripts* folder.

 ## Contributing

 Just create a pull request.